Silhouette wedding couple beneath trees overlooking a Lake District lake and distant hills

 Evening wedding portrait at Inn on the Lake with fairy lights glowing

-Fairy lights + a quiet entrance = instant atmosphere.
+Fairy lights plus a quiet entrance equals instant atmosphere.

 Night wedding portrait at Armathwaite Hall beside gazebo and illuminated trees